 In light of, you know, everything that happened this week (see my thoughts on that here)–I think we could all use a little grounding and a reminder to prioritize our mental health going into the weekend, yes?
 I originally posted this roundup on Election Day, but I thought it was a great one to update and re-circulate.

-Today, Kendall rounded up an awesome list of simple, practical ideas to inspire your at-home self-care menu, and I’m really excited to share them with you!
-These things are simple, don’t often take up a lot of time, but they can really make a world of difference in your mental health.
-I hope you can pick out a few to implement today!
+Below, Kendall and I have rounded up an awesome list of simple, practical ideas to inspire your at-home self-care menu.
+These things are simple, don’t often take up a lot of time, but they can really make a world of difference in your mental and emotional wellbeing!

 30+ At-Home Self Care Ideas